rashmichaudhary24/responsible-ai-governance/README.md

 This repository explores how responsible AI principles translate into governance, organisational decisions and practical adoption in financial services.

-It brings together three layers of work:
+It brings together four layers of work:

-**Foundations → Regulatory framework → Practical application**
+**Foundations → Regulatory framework → Practical application → Industry & use-case perspectives**

 ---